bridgesense/lampready/README.md

 If the database is Magento or Wordpress, you will want to set this option to "yes".
 The script will update the core_config_data or wp_config table to match this script's config.vm.hostname and SUB_DOMAIN settings.
 For typical installations no manual fiddling should be necessary.

+**DB_NAME, DB_USER and DB_PASS**

+These settings should match the same database name, user and password as the original website.
+If these settings are different, the code will need to be altered accordingly.
+Notice the single quotes used for the password.
+This is an important work-around to allow the bash script to insert certain special characters correctly.

 How to Use this Box?
 ---
 After installing Vagrant will not run from being launced in VirtualBox.
 Vagrant must be started and managed from the terminal: